Phenomenalhub/CampFuzz/README.md

 **Optional Nice-to-have Stories**

 * Filter by event category (for international students, by major, etc.)
+* Input event time
+* Be able to comment on the posts
+* Save the posts and star the ones that you like or are interested in
+* Get a notification when any events that you starred are starting soon
 * ...

 ### 2. Screen Archetypes